-• Load case title block of the applied loads a text plot with the load case number and details • Displaced Shape solved position of the mesh and links (notes below) • Displacements plus or minus displacement form the original shape • Gradient local gradient direction and value (notes below) • Reactions XYZ reactions at each of the fixed points. • Sum Reactions XYZ sum of the reactions for a set for the complete model • PList sum reactions XYZ sum of reactions for each PList • Poly sum of reactions XYZ sum of reactions for each polyline in the model • Poly distributed reactions XYZ the distributed reactions along the polyline • Reactions XY reactions at each of the fixed points. • Sum Reactions XY sum of the reactions for a set for the complete model • PList sum reactions XY sum of reactions for each PList • Poly sum of reactions XY sum of reactions for each polyline in the model • Poly distributed reactions XY the distributed reactions along the polyline
+• Load case title block and details of the applied loads a text plot with the load case number • Displaced Shape (notes below) solved position of the mesh and links • Displacements original shape plus or minus displacement form the • Gradient (notes below) local gradient direction and value • Reactions XYZ reactions at each of the fixed points. • Sum Reactions XYZ complete model sum of the reactions for a set for the PList sum reactions XYZ sum of reactions for each PList • Poly sum of reactions XYZ the model sum of reactions for each polyline in • Poly distributed reactions XYZ polyline the distributed reactions along the • Reactions XY reactions at each of the fixed points. • Sum Reactions XY complete model sum of the reactions for a set for the PList sum reactions XY sum of reactions for each PList • Poly sum of reactions XY the model sum of reactions for each polyline in • Poly distributed reactions XY polyline the distributed reactions along the • Membrane LX Stress stress in the local X direction • Membrane LY Stress stress in the local Y direction • Membrane Shear Stress local Y directions shear stress between the local X and • Membrane Principle Stress direction. (notes below) highest local stress, irrespective of • Membrane Second Principle Stress direction. (notes below) lowest local stress, irrespective of